butfirstchai.com

 • Chilli flakes: Use 3 dried red chillies instead.

 • Garam Masala: You can use ½ tablespoon cumin seeds, 1 black cardamom, 1-inch cinnamon stick and 3 cloves instead of the ready garam masala powder.
-Dry roast and grind to coarse to use.
+Dry roast and grind to a coarse texture to use.

 Nutrition Info